The Effect of Symmetry Breaking in Coupled Cavity Photonic Crystal Waveguide on Dispersion Characteristics: Introduction

 \section{Introduction}

-Cavity structures hold significant importance in the realm of photonics, offering versatile functionalities such as optical filtering, modulation, buffering, delaying and switching within nanophotonic integrated devices and networks \cite{Yablonovitch1993, Joannopoulos2008, Xia2007, Zhang2008, notomi2008, Xiao2007, Kubo2007, Baba2008, Shu2015}.
-Coupled cavity waveguide (CCW) photonic crystal (PC) structures, which exploit the slow light (SL) effect having low group velocity phenomena, emerge as promising avenues for enhancing light-matter interactions in various photonic applications \cite{Kubo2007, Baba2008, Shu2015,notomi2001, Ustun2010}.
-These PC CCWs, owing to their compatibility with silicon-on-insulator devices, optical delay lines and electrically integrated components, as well as smaller sizes, offer unique advantages \cite{notomi2001}.
+Cavity structures hold significant importance in photonics, offering versatile functionalities such as optical filtering, modulation, buffering, delaying and switching within nanophotonic integrated devices and networks \cite{Yablonovitch1993, Joannopoulos2008, Xia2007, Zhang2008, notomi2008, Xiao2007, Kubo2007, Baba2008, Shu2015}.
+Coupled cavity waveguide (CCW) photonic crystal (PC) structures, which exploit the slow light (SL) effect with the low group velocity phenomena, emerge as promising avenues for enhancing light-matter interactions in various photonic applications \cite{Kubo2007, Baba2008, Shu2015,notomi2001, Ustun2010}.
+These CCW PC structures, owing to their compatibility with silicon-on-insulator devices, optical delay lines and electrically integrated components, as well as their compact sizes, offer unique advantages in the realization of photonic integrated circuits \cite{notomi2001}.